 Adults and older teens can pursue their own interests through exciting courses offered each morning.
 This time is split into two morning periods (9-10:15 and 10:30-11:45), although some courses will run all morning.
 Our adult program teachers are professionals who have lots of experience teaching and practicing their craft.
 Typical classes offered include, but are not limited to:

-In the mornings, teens have the option to participate in one of the adult activities, help out with the kid program, or join a game of tennis or group hike with the exception of Thursday, when teens will go on a full-day excursion to paddleboard on Lake Champlain, go Zip Lining, or another activity that the teen group selects.
+In the mornings, teens have the option to participate in one of the adult activities, help out with the kid program, or join a game of tennis or group hike.
 Teens have free time for lunch and hanging out from noon to 3, then structured activities based on the interests of the group from 3 to 5:30 pm.
-In the past, activities have included self-defense, swimming, jewelry making, mural painting, and more.
+In the past, activities have included field trips, self-defense, swimming, mural painting, paddleboarding, arts & crafts and more.
 From 6:15 to 6:45, teens lead fun and games for younger kids who are fast eaters so that their parents can finish dinner at a leisurely pace!
 Depending on the night, teens may participate in a special teens-only activity, like a campfire or group outing, or they can opt into the camp-wide activity, such as Quidditch or the talent show.
-Teens are free to hang out at night, but curfew is 11:00 pm, and parents or guardians are responsible for enforcing this policy.
+Teens have structured hang out time with their counselors late most evenings.
+Curfew is 11:00 pm, and parents or guardians are responsible for enforcing this policy.

 12:00 - Camper Circle